 Houston View Photo: SimonSees.com

-Located between the cities of Prince Rupert and Prince George along Highway 16, Houston is a key supply and service centre for this area.
+Located in Northern British Columbia, between the cities of Prince Rupert and Prince George along Yellowhead Highway 16, Houston is a key supply and service centre for this area.
+Nearby communities include Telkwa and Smithers to the west and Burns Lake to the east.

 Two famous fly-fishing rivers (the Bulkley Valley and Morice River) meet at Houston.
 Their legendary steelhead runs provide much of the recreation.
 The numerous lakes within the area are home to Rainbow, Cutthroat, and Kokanee trout, as well as Chinook and Coho salmon.